FAIRplus/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 ### 2.0 Finding Datasets

 There are several ways to locate datasets to be registered into Wikidata.
 A consideration is that the dataset has the recommended license.
-For details related to finding datasets and determining the correct licenses please refer to Finding Compounds(add link here)
+For details related to finding datasets and determining the correct licenses, please refer to Finding Compounds(add the link here)

 ### 2.1 Data Set Registration

-After locating a dataset, details about the dataset should be recorded.
-Important details include, the DOI, the title of the dataset, the author(s) of the dataset, publication date of the dataset, and links to the source of the dataset.
+After locating a dataset, record the details of the dataset.
+Essential attributes include the DOI, the title of the dataset, the author(s) of the dataset, publication date of the dataset, and links to the dataset source.

-Details about the dataset can be translated into a quickstatement using https://scholia.toolforge.org/doi/\$DOI.
-This is done by replacing '\$DOI' with the DOI of the dataset you are registering.
+Dataset details can be transformed into a Quickstatement using https://scholia.toolforge.org/doi/\$DOI. '\$DOI' in the link must be replaced with the DOI of the dataset you are registering.

 ### 2.2 Adding

-With the quick statement of the dataset, the dataset can be added to WikiData using https://quickstatements.toolforge.org/.
+With the Quickstatement of the dataset, the dataset can be added to WikiData using https://quickstatements.toolforge.org/.
 This step requires a WikiData account.

 ## Authors